home-os/home-os/setup/setup.md

 # setup

-Once the linux accessible, we need to setup it.
+Once the linux accessible, we need to setup the software layer:

 ```javascript